 Melbourne may be one of the most liveable cities in the world, but it’s also one of the most expensive.
-It has a lot of character as it is known as the culture capital of Australia – from the music and art scene to the diverse restaurants, you are sure to find something worthwhile to do in Melbourne.
+It has a lot of character as it is known as the cultural capital of Australia – from the music and art scene to the diverse restaurants, you are sure to find something worthwhile to do in Melbourne.
 What you don’t know though, is that there’s actually plenty of things that you can do in the city that would require little to no funds at all!
 We discuss some of it here:

 Enjoy a picnic at St. Kilda Beach